mrdcvlsc/mrdcvlsc/README.md

-# Welcome
+## Welcome to my GitHub profile!!!

-## I'm mrdcvlsc
+### I'm mrdcvlsc

-### I'm a computer science student, I like coding and I also hate it.

-- 🌱 I’m currently learning concepts in :
+- I'm still currently a student :student: taking up a degree in computer science
+- At the same time I'm also growing 🌱 my knowledge and mostly learning :brain: new things :books: on my own in the following concepts :
   - Linear Algebra
-  - BLAS Libraries, how to implemented and optimize them
+  - BLAS Libraries & Matrix Libraries
+  - x86 & x86-64 Assembly (for optimization)
+  - SIMD Assembly Instructions & Intrinsics (for optimization)
   - Arbitrary-Precision Arithmetic
-  - Machine Learning and Neural Networks like FFNN,CNN,GAN
+  - Machine Learning specifically on types Neural Networks like FFNN,CNN,GAN & even on transformers models
-  - Full-stack development using node.js and laravel
+  - Full-stack development with node.js and laravel for backend
+  - Cryptography and Web Security

 --------------